 Predictably, there would be an immediate clamor for mass vaccination such as occurred in the cited outbreaks in Germany and Yugoslavia.
-Present U.S. stocks of smallpox vaccine are nominally listed at 15 million doses but, as it is packaged, the ind, for other man, formatively for and fold for the Tet.
-Useful number of doses is perhaps half that number.
+Present U.S. stocks of smallpox vaccine are nominally listed at 15 million doses but, as it is packaged, the useful number of doses is perhaps half that number.
 How widely does one apply this vaccine and how quickly?
 Comparatively few doses might be needed were vaccine able to be limited strictly to close contacts of confirmed cases.
-However, the realities of dealing with even a modest-sized epidemic would almost certainly preclude filter a cautious, measured vaccination effort.
+However, the realities of dealing with even a modest-sized epidemic would almost certainly preclude such a cautious, measured vaccination effort.
 Present reserves of vaccine would rapidly disappear and there is, at present, no manufacturing capacity anywhere to produce additional vaccine.
-If an emergency effort were made to produce new stocks of smallpox vaccine, at least 30 to 36 months would elapse before significant stocks became available.
+If an emergency effort were made to produce new stocks of smallpox vaccine, many months to a year of more would be required?

-It is apparent that even a modest-sized outbreak offers an agenda replete w aroblems
+It is apparent that even a modest-sized outbreak offers an agenda replete with problems.